RisingOrchards/igorbox_support/blog/2024-09-18-hints-and-ambient.md

 ## Hints System

 Starting today, you'll be able to toggle hints on and off in the IgorBox web interface.
 This is a great way to get a little extra help when you're first starting out or if you're trying to figure out how to do something new.
-If you look at the top right of the header next to your name, there's a little "i" icon.
-Clicking on that will toggle hints on and off.
-When it's green, hints are on.
-When it's gray, hints are off.
+If you click on your name in the top right corner of the screen, you'll see a "Show Hints" toggle that you can use to turn hints on and off.

 ![Hints Button](/img/blog/hint-button.png)